-In advance of each meeting, the Chair of ESCOP shall request members to submit items for the agenda, including any actions from the regional associations that are referred to ESCOP.
+In advance of each meeting, the ESCOP Chair shall request members to submit items for the agenda, including any actions from the regional associations that are referred to ESCOP.
 The Chair shall distribute the agenda to all members at least one (1) week prior to the ESCOP meeting.
 This may be accomplished electronically.

-The Chair shall actively encourage new directors to attend the September Section Business meeting.
+The Chair shall actively encourage new directors to attend the September/October Section Business meeting.